-This is part 3 of the 4 part series taking a look at how you can tell the difference between a good tee and a bad tee!
+This is part 3 of the 4 part series taking a look at how you can tell the difference between a good tee like the 80s graphic tees and a bad tee!
 Over the past couple years IATT has developed a scale for grading t-shirts in four different categories, those categories being Packaging, Printing, Price and Presentation.

 Price might be one of the most important aspects when it comes to purchasing clothing online.
 After all consumers are a lot more willing to spend their hard earned money if they feel the product is worth it.